-2. Section 179 expensing election.
+Valuable depreciation-related breaks may be available to real estate investors.
+One such break is the Sec.
+179 expensing election.
+It allows you to deduct (rather than depreciate over a number of years) qualified improvement property a definition expanded by the TCJA from leasehold-improvement, restaurant and retail-improvement property.

-This allows you to deduct (rather than depreciate over a number of years) qualified improvement property - a definition expanded by the TCJA from leasehold-improvement, restaurant and retail-improvement property.
-The TCJA also allows Sec.
+The TCIA also allows Sec.
 179 expensing for certain depreciable tangible personal property used predominantly to furnish lodging and for the following improvements to nonresidential real property: roofs, HVAC equipment, fire protection and alarm systems, and security systems.

-For qualifying property placed in service in 2019, the expensing limit is \$1.02 million.
-The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$2.55 million.
+For qualifying property placed in service in 2020, the expensing limit is \$1.04 million.
+The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$2.59 million.
 (These amounts are adjusted annually for inflation.)
-3. Accelerated depreciation.
-This break allows a shortened recovery period of 15 years - rather than 39 years - for "qualified improvement property."
-This is a much broader property category than the one the break applied to before the TCJA.
-However, due to a drafting error in the TCJA, 15-year depreciation won't be available unless a technical correction is issued.
-(Check with your tax advisor for the latest information.)